finnianr/Eiffel-Loop/doc/Contents.md

 ````
 **2. Primary Keys**

 Being able to assign a unique identifier to each item in a chain is essential to creating many kinds of data-joins. *Eco-DB* offers a convenient way to both generate primary keys and maintain an index for it.
-This is achieved with the auxiliary class [ECD_PRIMARY_KEY_INDEXABLE [EL_KEY_IDENTIFIABLE_STORABLE]](https://github.com/finnianr/eiffel-loop/tree/master/library/persistency/database/eco-db/index/ecd_primary_key_indexable.e) when used in conjunction with [ECD_ARRAYED_LIST [EL_STORABLE]](https://github.com/finnianr/eiffel-loop/tree/master/library/persistency/database/eco-db/chain/ecd_arrayed_list.e).
+This is achieved with the auxiliary class [ECD_PRIMARY_KEY_INDEXABLE](https://github.com/finnianr/eiffel-loop/tree/master/library/persistency/database/eco-db/index/ecd_primary_key_indexable.e) when used in conjunction with [ECD_ARRAYED_LIST](https://github.com/finnianr/eiffel-loop/tree/master/library/persistency/database/eco-db/chain/ecd_arrayed_list.e).
 The class parameter implies that the storable item must conform to [EL_KEY_IDENTIFIABLE_STORABLE](https://github.com/finnianr/eiffel-loop/tree/master/library/persistency/file/store/id/el_key_identifiable_storable.e).
 Generation of primary key values is automatic when the list is extended, as is maintenance of the primary key hash-table index.

 **QUERY LANGUAGE**